Prometheus-X-association/dataspace-connector/README.md

 # Prometheus-X Dataspace Connector

-The Data Space Connector is an open source project aimed to facilitate the onboarding and participantion of organisations in the data space.
-It is built with simplicity in mind and offers the necessary functionalities for organisations to communicate with the core components of the data space such as [Catalogue](https://github.com/Prometheus-X-association/catalog-api) for resources, offerings and data space use cases management, [Contract](https://github.com/Prometheus-X-association/contract-manager) for negotiation and contract verification and [Consent](https://github.com/Prometheus-X-association/consent-manager) for the management of consent driven data exchanges.
+The Data Space Connector is an open source project aimed to facilitate the onboarding and participation of organisations in the data space.
+It is built with simplicity in mind and offers the necessary functionalities for organisations to communicate with the core components of the data space such as [Catalog](https://github.com/Prometheus-X-association/catalog-api) for resources, offerings and data space use cases management, [Contract](https://github.com/Prometheus-X-association/contract-manager) for negotiation and contract verification and [Consent](https://github.com/Prometheus-X-association/consent-manager) for the management of consent driven data exchanges.

 ## Installation